What's a Stoker?

 I've replaced the art of controlling the temperature of my Kamado with the science of a Stoker.

 There are three main components to the Stoker.

 - The blower

 - The pit probe

-There are several input jacks slots in the Stoker to control the temperature of the grill.
-The basics are the pit probe, the food probe and the blower.
+There are several input jack slots in the Stoker to control the temperature of the grill.
+The basics are the pit probe, the food probe, and the blower.

 The Stoker takes the temperature readings from the pit and food probes.
 The pit is the internal grill temperature and the food is the internal temperature of the meat on the grill.
 The sensors in the probes feed data to the Stoker.
 The Stoker controls the blower by turning it on or off to control the temperature.
 When the desired temperature is reached, the blower turns off automatically.
 When the temperature dips, the blower comes back on.
 The Stoker also has alarm settings that can be set for the food probe.
 It works just like a normal food thermometer, reading the temperature, and alerting when the meat is at the desired internal temperature.

 Stoker offers blowers that are custom fit to the type of grill.
 On my Kamodo Kamado, the blower fits perfectly in a slot that is filled with a removable plug.
-There are blowers designed for the BGE, WSM as well.
+There are blowers designed for the BGE and WSM as well.

 The Stoker's basic principle is controlling the temperature of the grill.
 However, there are a few things that make it really handy to have the device connected to your home network.
 First, it's just cool to see the trends for the heat over time.
-2nd, it makes it easy to set the desired temp of the grill.
+Second, it makes it easy to set the desired temp of the grill.
 Lastly, it has a basic alarm functionality that notifies you if the temperature is getting too hot or too cold.
-If it's too hot, you likely have let too much air in and if it's too cold, you probably need to add more charcoal.
+If it's too hot, you likely have let too much air in.
+If it's too cold, you probably need to add more charcoal.